dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 * Fixed color of toggle switch when off state in dark mode.
 * Fixed background color bug on some popups in dark mode.
 * Merged PR by fmartinou for French translations.
+* Removed the `user-package-sample` folder.
+Got too much questions regarding how to work with it.

 ## Update 1.1.2